 Carpaccio is a type of appetiser dish that originated in Italy.
-It is made from thinly sliced, raw meat or fish.
-The first carpaccio was served in 1950 by Giuseppe Cipriani of Harry’s Bar in Venice.
-Traditional carpaccio consisted of raw beef served with lemon, olive, oil, white truffle, and parmesan, topped with capers or onions.
-Today, carpaccio is popular all over the world and typically includes any raw fish or meats that are flavoured with lemon juice or vinegar, olive oil, salt and pepper.
+It is made from thinly sliced, raw meat or fish served with accoutrements.
+A traditional carpaccio was made from raw beef served with lemon, olive oil, white truffle, and parmesan, topped with capers or onions.
+Today, carpaccio is a popular dish worldwide, often made from raw fish or any variety of raw meat that has been flavoured with lemon juice or vinegar, olive oil, salt, and pepper.

 History of carpaccio